-The steering committee is composed of organizations with mandates directly related to the biosphere reserve and with the ability to carry out all key functions related to biosphere stewardship.
+The Stewardship Committee is composed of organizations with mandates directly related to the biosphere reserve and with the ability to carry out all key functions related to biosphere stewardship.
+As noted, it will operate within the framework of the Sahtu Dene and Metis Comprehensive Land Claim Agreement, the Sahtu Land Use Plan and the DélĮnę Final Self-Government Agreement.